Reconfiguring the collaborative workspace: How to work more effectively as a remote team

 The trial and error of today’s workspace demand more of us than ever.
 This is where digital anthropology comes in.
 This study, powered by an anthropological viewpoint, used a mixed-methods approach of digital ethnographies encompassing over 2,000 lived experience data points from field studies in five different corporations across several geographies and industries, as well as expert interviews with leaders designing innovative organizations.
 It gives a rich and often unexpected view of the current inflection point where technology is enabling shifts in how we work together.
 As we mentioned in our report Who Shares Wins, by looking at the everyday challenges in many different organizations – from dodgy headphones to long commutes – we can dive below the surface and elicit a deeper understanding of company cultures, shared world views and unspoken assumptions.

 Space is more than place.
 Creating and curating the working environment – virtual and physical – for high- performing teams demands a state of constant alertness and curiosity, watching ourselves at work, probing assumptions, spotting anomalies, shifting habits day-to-day, learning and adapting as we go.
-We all need to learn to think like anthropologists, spotting the deeper patterns that show up as surface symptoms, in order to actively choose and build workspaces that work for us.
+We all need to learn to think like anthropologists, spotting the deeper patterns that show up.